-One of the most debatable topics amongst craftsmen is which alloy is best between cast iron or carbon steel for making cooking utensils.
+One of the most debatable topics amongst craftsmen is which alloy is best between cast iron or carbon steel for making cooking utensils especially Wok.
 Both of these materials have so many similarities like durability, heat conductivity, heat retention ability, and mostly natural non-stick coating.
 All of these similarities make it more difficult to say which one is best to buy.
 In this article, I’m going to share a real comparison between Cast Iron Vs Carbon Steel Wok.
 Let’s check the below post to know more.

 Table Of Contents

 Cast Iron Wok

 Cast iron is a group of metal alloys of iron and carbon which can be easily cast in a mold.
 However, this metal alloy is hard and durable and a wok made of cast iron can last a lifetime if you can handle it properly.
 With proper seasoning, you can build a natural non-stick coating that will be safer and healthier as well.
 Using cast iron wok could be a great way to boost your iron level as it leaches a little amount of iron into your food.